orangebread/speclinter-mcp/README.md

 # Build the project
 pnpm build

-# Initialize in your project
-cd my-project
-speclinter init

-# Configure your MCP client to use speclinter
+# Configure your MCP client to use SpecLinter
 # In Cursor/Windsurf: Add to MCP tools configuration

+# Initialize projects using MCP tools (no CLI needed!)
+# Use your AI IDE to call: init_project_speclinter
 ```

 ## Project Structure